 The healing properties of the sources have not a mystical but scientific basis.
 In Pamukkale there are 17 types of mineral waters.
 Salty, sparkling mineral water resembles Borjomi in taste.
 Thermal waters are rich in hydrocarbon, calcium sulfate, magnesium, contain bicarbonates, and are saturated with ions.
 The average temperature of Pamukkale springs is + 36С.

-Thermal sources of Pamukkale are recommended for the treatment of rheumatism, hemorrhoids, various burns and ulcers, hypertension, paralysis, rickets, in case of cardiovascular system failures, gastrointestinal tract, nervous system, eye, and skin diseases.
+Pamukkale thermal springs are recommended for the treatment of rheumatism, hemorrhoids, various burns and ulcers, hypertension, paralysis, rickets, cardiovascular system malfunction, diseases of the gastrointestinal tract, nervous system, eyes, skin.

 The muds of Pamukkale are shown in the treatment of pathologies of the joints, allow to reduce weight, exert a tonic and restorative effect, help to cleanse the body of toxins, and have a good cosmetic effect.
 The course of treatment lasts from 1 to 3 weeks, so near Pamukkale there are many sanatoriums that conduct medical procedures.
 Today millions of people from all over the world come to Pamukkale not only to enjoy the unforgettable unique beauty of its landscapes, to make excursions to the ancient city of Hierapolis, but also to strengthen health.